-5 reasons to feel optimistic about your savings
+Five reasons to feel optimistic about your savings

 Having worked in the Skipton Savings Product team for the last few years, I’ve never been more confident than I am right now about the ways we could boost your plans.

-1. Inflation has started to fall
+1. Inflation continues to fall

 I'd recommend trying our Financial Fitness Tool to find out your 'money personality' and the steps you could take to get to where you want to be.